PeterGSWhite/storegur/README.md

 seed = "Any string you choose - is used to set the encryption"

 db = SDIdStore('db_name', client_id, token, seed)
-# The below method
+"""The below method
   1. Encrypts data into a PNG image
   2. Uploads the image to Imgur
-  3. Saves the Imgur Id to a Key-Value store so you can retrieve it later db.store_file('Abra Cadabra', './a_file_of_data.txt', title='optional metadata', description='optional metadata')
+  3. Saves the Imgur Id to a Key-Value store so you can retrieve it later""" db.store_file('Abra Cadabra', './a_file_of_data.txt', title='optional metadata', description='optional metadata')

 # Then retrieval is the same but in reverse